kuseman/payloadbuilder/README.md

 ## About the project

-Query engine with SQL support, easy to extend with catalogs to allow for joining data sets from completly different data sources.
+Query engine with SQL support, easy to extend with catalogs to allow for joining data sets from completely different data sources.
 A simple analyzer that builds an operator tree from provided query for data retrieval.

 Supports: